Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 A singleton has a strong resemblance to the global variable, this give it the possibility to become tightly coupled with other sections of your program, there may also be difficulties locating where you have implemented the singleton when it could be in an arbitrary sections of code.
 The application of a singleton only works when you are modeling something that instantiates only once.

-Testing a singleton pattern may be difficult due to its gobal variable behaviors, to fix this, we can break out our methods into a base class where we are able to instantiate and test our methods.
+Testing a singleton pattern may be difficult due to its global variable behaviors, to fix this, we can break out our methods into a base class where we are able to instantiate and test our methods.
 And then have a separate class that inherits those methods for our implementation of our singleton.

 ````ruby
 class SimpleLogger